Oliverajovanovic90/AI-Zoomcamp/django-todo/README.md

-# 📝 Django TODO App (AI Zoomcamp Lesson)
+# 📝 Django TODO App (build an application with AI)

-A simple Django TODO application created for AI Zoomcamp homework.
+A simple Django TODO application created using AI ChatGPT.
 This project demonstrates basic Django setup: project, app, models, views, templates, and running the server.

 ---